aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Follower system.md

 This is because AddFollower ALWAYS append the follower to the end of `tempfollower` and it always becomes the last entity in the follow chain.
 This isn't consistent with how MapControl builds this chain on `latestart`: it adds the requested ones in the order they appear in `canfollowID` and then adds `chompy` if needed.

 It means for example that a follower could be following `chompy` when added after the map's `latestart` (which is frequently the case in events), but when loading a map right next to the current one, the follower won't be following `chompy` and rather, `chompy` will be the last follower.
 This inconsistency can be unexpected and since it's not possible to tell where the follower should be inserted in the chain, it can always happen when calling AddFollower after the map's `latestart`.

+### `chompy` following
+`chompy` is a special kind of follower because it's not part of the main player party, but a regular `tempfollowers` that simply keeps reappearing on each map load.
+This is acomplished by logic in the first LateUpdate (known as `latestart`) that happens right after the main followers logic described above happens.

+It only happens if [flag](../Flags%20arrays/flags.md) 402 is true (Chompy is with Team Snakemouth) and the `player` isn't in a `submarine`.
+If these conditions are met, the following happens:

+- AddFollower is called without a caller and with 169 (`ChompyChan`) as id
+- The map's `chompy` is set to the follower entity just added
+- `chompy`'s `tempfollowerid` is set to the matching index of `tempfollowers`
+- `chompy`'s `onground` is set to false (this is to force an animation update)

 ## Configuring the entity's [follow logic](../Entities/EntityControl/Notable%20methods/Follow.md)
 There are 2 ways MapControl can configure the actual follow logic entities have: `followerylimit` and `closemove`.